 Possession of a Firearm by a Convicted Felon

 Charges for possession of a firearm by a convicted felony are particularly common in Florida.
-In fact, crime statistics maintained by the Florida Department of Law Enforcement show that statewide, there were 3,479 arrests for this offense from January 1, 2012 to December 1, 2012.
+In fact, crime statistics maintained by the Florida Department of Law Enforcement show that statewide, there were more than 3,000 arrests for being a felon in possession of a firearm in 2012.

 The penalties for being a felon in possession of a firearm are particularly harsh even when no one was hurt and the firearm was never fired or otherwise used in a crime.
 For actual possession of a firearm, the second degree felony comes with a three year minimum mandatory prison sentence.